Warhammer 40,000: Darktide: Gameplay

 The game uses a similar formula to that used in Fatshark's Warhammer: Vermintide 2 in which four players cooperate to defeat periodic waves of AI-controlled enemies.
 Rather than a set of pre-made characters, the game allows players to customize their class, appearance, and gender.
-The four classes consist of a Veteran, Zealot, Ogryn, and Psyker.
+The four classes at launch were Veteran, Zealot, Ogryn, and Psyker; a balanced shooter, support class, tank class and DPS class respectively.
 All classes make use of a regenerating shield.
+A fifth class, the Arbitrator, was released in June 2025.
+Unlike the first four classes, prisoners conscripted by the Inquisition, the Arbitrator is an active-duty Imperial law enforcer.
+The Arbitrator has access to new weapons, including a riot shield paired with a melee weapon or firearm, as well as a combat support pet, the "Cyber-Mastiff".

-Unlike in Vermintide 2, multiple missions will take place in the same area, some of which include optional secondary objectives that allow players to obtain better loot.
+Unlike in Vermintide 2, multiple missions can take place in the same area, some of which include optional secondary objectives that allow players to obtain better loot.
 Difficulty has been divided into two variables, one affecting enemy count and the other damage received from enemies.
-Progression is split between random rewards, an in-game currency that will allow the purchase of weapons and a contract system to earn a weapon of your choice.
+Progression is split between random rewards, an in-game currency that allows the purchase of weapons and a contract system to earn a weapon of your choice.
 Crafting also allows the player to upgrade their weapons and increase their stats.

 Plot

-The game's story, written by author Dan Abnett, will focus on a squad of Inquisitorial Agents investigating a potential Chaos infiltration in the Hive City of Tertium on the industrial planet of Atoma Prime.
+The game's story, written by experienced Games Workshop authors Dan Abnett and Matt Ward, focuses on a squad of "Rejects", prisoners conscripted by the Inquisition, investigating a Chaos uprising in the Hive City of Tertium on the industrial planet of Atoma Prime.

-The player character Operative begins the story detained aboard the prison transport Tancred Bastion for a crime determined during player creation.
-During transport the Tancred Bastion is suddenly swarmed and overwhelmed by followers of the Chaos god Nurgle.
-The player rescues Explicator Zola and the two successfully evacuate the ship.
-Zola agrees to spare the player from the death penalty by conscripting them to the Inquisition.
-From their base aboard the ship Mourningstar, the Inquisition deploys the Operative to different sectors within Tertium to research and suppress the Nurgle infestation and cult.
+The player character begins as a prisoner (their crime determined as part of the character creation) aboard the transport ship Tancred Bastion, which is transporting the leadership of the traitorous Moebian 6th Regiment, corrupted by the Chaos God Nurgle.
+The ship is attacked by elements of the 6th who free their commander, Captain Biron Wolfer, and escape.
+The player character rescues Explicator Orgustine Zola, an agent of the Inquisition, who agrees to spare them from the death penalty by conscripting them into the service of her master, Inquisitor Grendyl.
+The player is brought aboard the Rogue Trader Mourningstar and works to gain the trust of the other members of Grendyl's warband, including Interrogator Iven Rannick, Grendyl's right-hand man; Sergeant Major Vincent "Vin" Morrow, a no-nonsense Imperial Guard veteran from Armageddon who oversees the warband's military logistics; and Hadron Omega 7-7, a "technoarchaeologist" from the Adeptus Mechanicus.